ptsteadman/notebook/essays/bush-did-map-reduce.md

 millions of ad slots a minute.
 You should really look it up."

 I did look it up, and felt the familiar sense of wondering what was really going
-on: were terms like Hadoop, and NoSQL, or NodeJS, just buzzwords, like the names of bands in high school, or the different sectors at an investment bank?
-Or did they **actually matter**?
+on: were terms like Hadoop, and NoSQL, or NodeJS, just buzzwords, like the different sectors at an investment bank, or the names of bands in high school?
+Or did they *actually matter*?

 Over a year later, I would smile when I implemented the PageRank algorithm using the Hadoop framework for my Database Systems class.
 Computer Science had turned out to be more than emptiness, for me.

-And a year after **that**, one of the men indirectly responsible for the creation of Hadoop spoke in my Information Retrieval class.
+And a year after that, one of the men indirectly responsible for the creation of Hadoop spoke in my Information Retrieval class.
 I was fascinated, because I had watched a video where he talked about the role of 9/11 in Google's history.
 I had developed a pet theory: that the attack on the Twin Towers had directly prompted the creation of the Map Reduce programming paradigm, and the Hadoop framework that enabled many of the "big data" applications of the later 2000s.

 Here's what I learned:

 On September 11th, 2001, Amit Singhal, director of search quality at Google, was away at a conference.
 As the public searched for news about the attacks on the Twin Towers and the Pentagon, Amit and his colleagues realized that Google was dramatically failing to meet the nation's information need.
-Searches for ``World Trade Center'' led to web pages detailing the architecture of the now-destroyed buildings, or the lunch menu at the 'Windows on the World' restaurant.
+Searches for "World Trade Center" led to web pages detailing the architecture of the now-destroyed buildings, or the lunch menu at the 'Windows on the World' restaurant.

 In 2001, Google was only able to index the internet about once a month, and